Chemical Analysis Facility

 Introduction to the Facility

-The Department of Chemistry and Biomolecular Sciences offers a comprehensive package of analytical and technical services to universities and outside companies.
+The Department of Molecular Sciences offers a comprehensive package of analytical and technical services to universities and outside companies.
 The Chemical Analysis Facility has a wide range of high-quality modern equipment, operated and maintained by qualified personnel.
 All work is undertaken with speed, accuracy and a full guarantee of confidentiality, at very competitive prices.

 The Chemical Analysis Facility is not intended to compete with commercial or government laboratories, which in general, serve restricted market niches and are dedicated to relatively inflexible tasks and high sample throughput.
 Instead, our aim is to provide consultancy and analytical services in areas such as; Non-routine types of analysis, Analytical method development, Materials QA (e.g. Purity, performance and degradation).
 We also undertake work in forensic chemistry, providing expert witness at court appearances.